 Joseph J. McCarthy

-Deeply engaged in undergraduate education throughout his career at the University, McCarthy has been recognized for his contributions to teaching, curriculum development, and his leadership of undergraduate research programs.
-In 2008, he received the Carnegie Science University Educator Award for developing and implementing the innovative “Pillars” curriculum that reshaped undergraduate education in chemical engineering.
-In 2012, the Swanson School recognized his contributions with their Outstanding Educator Award, and in 2015, he received the Chancellor’s Distinguished Teaching Award.
+McCarthy is also the William Kepler Whiteford Professor in the Swanson School of Engineering’s Department of Chemical and Petroleum Engineering.
+A member of Pitt’s faculty since 1998, he has been recognized for his contributions to teaching and curriculum development and for his leadership of undergraduate research programs.
+In 2008, he earned the Carnegie Science University Educator Award for developing and implementing the innovative “Pillars” curriculum that reshaped undergraduate education in chemical engineering.
+His other accolades include the Swanson School’s Outstanding Educator Award (2012) and the Chancellor’s Distinguished Teaching Award (2015).

 Education & Training